• Skip to Content

 Nature of the Program

-Interprofessional Education (IPE) Opportunities
+Interprofessional Practice and Education (IPE) Opportunities

-• First Year Experience: First year longitudinal experience with students from a variety of health professions discussing and working through hands-on activities related to the core competencies of IPE including professional roles and responsibilities, teams and teamwork, IPE communication, and values and ethics.
+• First Year Experience: First year longitudinal experience (IPE 101) with students from a variety of health professions discussing and working through hands-on activities related to the core competencies of IPE including professional roles and responsibilities, teams and teamwork, communication, and values and ethics.
 Students also complete interprofessional education simulation activities.

 Program Information